Participate in the Great Backyard Bird Count 2012

 Preparing for the Great Backyard Bird Count

 Anyone from expert birders to novices can join in the fun by watching a particular area for 15 minutes on one or all of the days of the bird count.
 They then enter their observations into the data base at their website (See link at bottom of article).
-Last year, more than 92 thousand participants entered 11 million bird observations into the Great Backyard Bird Count data base.
-Novice birders are encouraged to participate in the bird count, but there are some preparations that will help see more birds and gather more accurate data.
+In 2012, participants from the United States and Canada reported 17.4 million bird observations into the Great Backyard Bird Count data base.This year, with the GBBC opened to global participation, there will be many times that number of observations.

 Participants in the bird count range from individuals watching their backyard feeders to serious birdwatchers on tours to National Wildlife Refuges and well-known birding areas.
 Many school children are getting in on the fun by studying local birds, going on field trips to local parks and participating in the bird count.

-I took this photo of a Mexican Jay was taken at Cochise Stronghold in the Coronado National Forest, Arizona.
+This photo of a Mexican Jay was taken at Cochise Stronghold in the Coronado National Forest, Arizona.

-I took this photo of a Mexican Jay was taken at Cochise Stronghold in the Coronado National Forest, Arizona.
+This photo of a Mexican Jay was taken at Cochise Stronghold in the Coronado National Forest, Arizona. | Source

 • mixed bird seed